Illuxel/ResizableMap/README.md

 ![image](https://github.com/user-attachments/assets/3abb4a7d-3309-4c98-b882-b782fa497edc)

 # Feautures
-- Converting positions from map to game world and vice versa
+- Convert positions from map to game world and vice versa.
-- Implements moving points that move game pawn
+- Move points on map and in world.
-- Resize map
+- Resize map.
-- Display custom data on map points
+- Display custom data on map points.
+- Use of runtime render targets to display world.